Share This Guide, Choose Your Platform!

 Income Tax Relief and the EIS tax benefits

-The scheme allows you to claim tax relief at 30% on investments up to £1,000,000 in any tax year.
+There are several EIS benefits, the main one of which is tax relief can be claimed at 30% on EIS qualifying investments up to £1,000,000 in any tax year.
 It gives a maximum tax reduction in a tax bill (assuming your tax bill is this high) in any year of up to £300,000.

-What’s more, the allowances and EIS tax relief are for individuals.
+What is more, the allowances and EIS income tax relief are for individuals.
 A married couple could invest up to £2 million each tax year, entitling them to EIS tax relief up to this amount.
 In addition, you must hold the shares for at least three years from the date of issue.
 Failing to do this will result in HMRC withdrawing the tax relief.

 With regards to EIS eligibility, people who are connected to the company will not qualify.
 Connections come in terms of employment or financial interest.
-If such individuals invest in the company offering the investment, they are not entitled to Income Tax Relief on their shares.
+Under EIS eligibility rules, If such individuals invest in the company offering the investment, they are not entitled to Income Tax Relief on their shares.
+Therefore, to qualify for the benefits that the scheme provides, you must be an EIS qualifying investor.

-The scheme can be a great way to invest funds.
+The scheme can be a great way to invest funds and there are several EIS tax benefits.
 This comes in the hope of a better return in terms of capital growth than other ways of investing or saving.
 The main reason here is the favourable tax treatment.
-This is because the scheme allows you to save 30% of your tax bill, subject to the limits mentioned earlier.
+This is because the scheme allows you to save 30% of your tax bill, subject to the EIS limits mentioned earlier.

 Capital Gains Tax (CGT) exemption